MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 The App Center team is actively working on improving diagnostics support for UWP apps and addressing the limitations and gaps mentioned above.
 This section details the upcoming changes you can expect to see in the upcoming weeks.

-### What is supported in the new experience?
+### What improvements can I expect?

 The new and improved diagnostics experience for UWP apps includes support for both Windows store and sideloaded apps.
 This includes the following additions:

 - A full symbolication experience that allows you to upload symbols in App Center.
-- Support for handled exceptions
+- Support for handled exceptions.
 - Number of users affected per crash or error group.
 - Ability to add annotations per crash or error group
 - Ability to mark crash and error groups as open, closed, or ignored.